JordanJTY/hotelWeb_Angular-Spring/README.md

 + User_Role:

-  -FK:User_ID: Identification number of the user that has a role.
+  - FK:User_ID: Identification number of the user that has a role.
-  -FK:Role_ID: Identification number of the role that a user has.
+  - FK:Role_ID: Identification number of the role that a user has.

 ##### Relationships between tables